9. Database access

 </configuration>

-- Line 4: The connection string for the OLE DB ACCESS source.
-It includes the Provider parameter, which defines the OLE DB driver to use, as well as the database path
+- line 4: source connection string OLE DB ACCESS.
+It contains the parameter Provider which defines the OLE DB driver to be used and the database path

-- Line 5: The connection string for the OLE DB Server Express source.
+- line 5: source connection string OLE DB Server Express.

-The [Program.cs] program is identical to that of previous versions, with the following minor differences:
+The [Program.cs] program is identical to that of previous versions, except for the following details:

 System.Data.OleDb | |